 In the 1980s, he began a career in journalism.
-Starting with the McNeil-Lehrer NewsHour in 1984, he has been a regular commentator on public affairs for some 28 years.
-Twice he has been a member of election coverage teams that won Peabody awards—in 1988 with McNeil-Lehrer, and in 2008 with CNN.
+Starting with the MacNeil-Lehrer NewsHour in 1984, Professor Gergen has been a regular commentator on public affairs for some 30 years.
+Twice he has been a member of election coverage teams that won Peabody awards, and he has contributed to two Emmy award-winning political analysis teams.
 In the late 1980s, he was chief editor of U.S. News & World Report, working with publisher Mort Zuckerman to achieve record gains in circulation and advertising.

-David's work as director of the Center for Public Leadership at the Kennedy School has enabled him to work closely with a rising generation of younger leaders, especially social entrepreneurs, military veterans and Young Global Leaders chosen by the World Economic Forum.
-Through the generosity of outside donors, the Center helps to provide scholarships to 50-60 students a year, preparing them to serve as leaders for the common good.
+Professor Gergen’s work as director of the Center for Public Leadership at the Kennedy School has enabled him to work closely with a rising generation of younger leaders, especially social entrepreneurs, military veterans and Young Global Leaders chosen by the World Economic Forum.
+Through the generosity of outside donors, the Center helps to provide scholarships to over 100 students a year, preparing them to serve as leaders for the common good.
 The Center also promotes scholarship at the frontiers of leadership studies.

-A native of North Carolina, David is a member of the D.C.
+A native of North Carolina, Professor Gergen is a member of the D.C.
 Bar, a veteran of the U.S. Navy, a member of the Council on Foreign Relations and a member of the U.S. executive committee for the Trilateral Commission.
 He is an honors graduate of Yale and the Harvard Law School.
-He has been awarded 24 honorary degrees.
+He has been awarded 27 honorary degrees.

-David has been married since 1967 to Anne Elizabeth Gergen of England, a family therapist.
-They have two children and four grand-children.
+Professor Gergen has been married since 1967 to Anne Elizabeth Gergen of England, a family therapist.
+They have two children and five grandchildren.
 Son Christopher is a social entrepreneur in North Carolina as well as an author and member of the Duke faculty.
 Daughter Katherine is a family doctor, working with the underserved population at the Boston Medical Center.